 The authentication process requires the collection and verification of the Applicant's information.
-Both, information collection and verification, may be performed either in-person or through automated processes.
+Both, information collection and verification, may be performed either in-person or supervised remote proofing, or through automated processes.
 The verification process of Applicant identity information varies and is driven by the Assurance Level of the Certificate.